taw27/MemoryMatchingGame/README.md

 A timed game, where users match 8 pairs of cards in a grid and are given a star rating based on the number of moves they took to complete it.

+ + _The move count and the star rating are located at the top left of game grid_
+ + _The timer is revealed at the top of the game grid once the game starts_
+ + _8 pair of cars are revealed for 3 seocnds in random order when the game starts
+ + _Each move consist of two card clicks_
+ + _The cards color changes to red for successful matches at the end of each move or hides for unsuccessful matches_
+ + _The star ratings decreases by 1 after 10 moves, 15 moves and 19 moves_
+ + _Game ends when all the 8 pair of cards have been matched_

 ## Running-instructions

 1. Download the project